What Makes a Good Doctor Response? A Study on Text-Based Telemedicine: Bibliographical References

 This work attempts to address a key question in telemedicine platforms: \textit{which parts of a doctor's written response are most associated with higher patient satisfaction, and do these patterns differ across patient and clinician subgroups?}

 A further motivation for this study is the linguistic context.
-We analyse interactions written in \textit{Romanian} \cite{niculae2025retrieval,rogoz2025medqaro}, a low-resource language\cite{nigatu-etal-2024-zenos}.
-Most NLP research in healthcare has focused on English and other high-resource languages, with relatively limited work on Romanian.
-As a result, key NLP resources for Romanian, such as clinical-domain models and standardised preprocessing pipelines, remain less developed and less thoroughly validated \cite{DTVBMzock,dumitrescu2018rowordnet}.
-To keep the analysis interpretable and realistic, we therefore rely primarily on language-agnostic, surface-level measurements (e.g., length and structure) and incorporate Romanian-specific resources through the Romanian LIWC lexicon \cite{duduau2022development}.
+We analyse interactions written in \textit{Romanian}~\cite{niculae2025retrieval,rogoz2025medqaro}, a low-resource language~\cite{nigatu-etal-2024-zenos}.
+Most \emph{Natural Language Processing} (NLP) research in healthcare has focused on English and other high-resource languages, with relatively limited work on Romanian.
+As a result, key NLP resources for Romanian, such as clinical-domain models and standardised preprocessing pipelines, remain less developed and less thoroughly validated~\cite{DTVBMzock,dumitrescu2018rowordnet}.
+To keep the analysis interpretable and realistic, we therefore rely primarily on language-agnostic, surface-level measurements (e.g., length and structure) and incorporate Romanian-specific resources through the Romanian \emph{Linguistic Inquiry and Word Count} (LIWC) lexicon~\cite{duduau2022development,pennebaker2001linguistic}.

-In this work, we use fully anonymised real-world data consisting of Romanian-language text-based medical consultations, to study which factors correlate with patient satisfaction, as reflected in post-consultation ratings.
-We treat feedback as the result of multiple interacting components: \begin{enumerate}[label=(\roman*)] \item Patient profile and prior behaviour on the platform \item Clinician profile and platform activity \item Question metadata (e.g., time, medical specialization, \textit{inter alia}) \item Properties of the written response \end{enumerate}
+In this work, we use completely anonymised data consisting of Romanian-language text-based telemedicine consultations, to study which factors correlate with patient satisfaction, as reflected in post-consultation ratings.
+The data underwent irreversible de-identification to ensure that individuals could not be re-identified.
+Instead of retaining personally identifiable information, individuals were categorized into broad, non-identifiable groups based on general characteristics and prior activity.
+These groupings include distinctions such as new versus returning users, whether they have previously provided positive feedback or no feedback, and gender.
+By relying solely on aggregated and non-specific attributes, this approach preserves data utility while maintaining strict privacy protection.
+We treat feedback as the result of multiple interacting components: